kgleba/scidock/README.md

 - Proxies do not support authentication
 - Performance still requires attention
 - Some parts of the system are still poorly configurable or not configurable at all

+Don't hesitate to open [issues](https://github.com/kgleba/scidock/issues) as the project is still in beta testing!